TimothyZhang/structer/README.md

 Structer is distributed under the GPL v3.
 See LICENSE for more details.

 Images used by Structer are downloaded from internet.
-If any of them is prohibited to use, please contact me at (zt@live.cn).
+If any of them is prohibited to use, please contact me at (zt at live dot cn).

 Contributing
 ============

-Please feel free to send pull requests to us.
+Please feel free to send pull requests.